Body and Soul Connection

 Note: This is an educational website.
 We are not promoting any one religion.

 Body receives a soul

-Most Western religions believe that at conception, at birth or at some time in between, the body receives a soul.
+Most Western religions believe that the body receives a soul either at conception, at birth, or at some time in between.
 It is implied that the soul did not exist before and is somehow created for the body.

 When body gets soul

 The time when the body receives a soul is a major factor in the debate on abortion.
 Catholics believe that a person gets a soul at conception, thus any form of abortion is the murder of a human being.
 Some Protestants believe that a body gets a soul at birth and that abortion is not killing a human being, rather part of the mother.

 Another viewpoint is that there exists a soul which is given a body at some time from conception to birth.
 This concept is readily accepted in religions that believe in reincarnation.

 One implication of this viewpoint is that the soul or spirit not only can receive a human body, but may inhabit an animal, plant or even inanimate forms of matter.
 Some American Indian tribes, African natives and Aborigines in Australia believe that mountains, rivers and even weather have a spiritual form.